 overall measles vaccination coverage

 To calculate overall measles vaccination coverage in Béboto district, all vaccination opportunities were taken into account for the 985 children aged 6 months to 9 years.
-The overall vaccination coverage among children in this age group was 98.1% (95% CI: 96.3–99.1), which was confirmed by respondents either by showing their vaccination card or by verbal confirmation (Table 9).
+The overall vaccination coverage among children in this age group was 98.1% (95% CI: 96.3–99.1), which was reported by respondents either by showing their vaccination card or by verbal confirmation (Table 9).

 Table 9.
 Overall measles vaccination coverage among children aged 6 months to 9 years in Béboto district, Logone Oriental province, Chad (weighted analysis)